PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 05:10:01
+Last updated: 2024-04-07 05:10:34
-Random Quote: Ellie: "Can I have a gun?"
-Joel: "Absolutely not."
-Ellie: "Okay, Jesus.
-Fine.
-I'll have to throw a f-ckin' sandwich at them." - Ellie Williams
+Random Quote: If you don't think there's hope for the world, why bother going on? - Ellie Williams